EgeSythn/hci_project_2/README.md

 - Ege Seyithanoglu

 ### Aim
-> Web Visualizations for exploring Accessibility and Design Justice
+> Web Visualizations for exploring Inequalities and Injustices in modern society.
 >
+> Explored Topics:
+> - Wealth Inequality
+> - Racial Inequality
+> - Health Inequality
+>
-> This project particularly explores the wealth inequality in the US and the world
+> This project particularly explores the wealth and racial inequalities in the US and the world
-> and aims to analyze how wealth disparity and lack of wealth distribution
+> and aims to analyze how wealth disparity and lack of wealth distribution within minority communities
-> negatively affect accessible and affordable health services
+> negatively affect accessible and affordable health services.

 ### Resources
 > The following resources, and certain datasets within them have been used